 Do You Need Earthquake Insurance?

 When deciding whether to purchase earthquake insurance, you should take a close look at the cost of the insurance premium and the deductible, which is the amount you’ll have to pay out of pocket before the insurance company reimburses you for any damage.
 In California, for example, premiums vary by the size of your home but can be high.
-The California Earthquake Authority (CEA), a privately funded not-for-profit company created by the state of California that sells this type of insurance in the state, offers a premium calculator.
+The California Earthquake Authority (CEA) is a privately funded not-for-profit company created by the state of California that sells this type of insurance in the state.
+It offers a premium calculator to help Californians estimate what earthquake premium they can expect.

 Homeowners there have the option of choosing a deductible ranging from 5% to 25%.
 The deductible is a percentage of the home’s value.
 For example, a home worth $500,000 with a 15% deductible would mean the homeowner is responsible for the first $75,000 of expenses.